smithfarm/obs_scm_demo/README.md

 SCM is an acronym which means Source Code Management.

-OBS_SCM (obs_scm) is an OBS Source Service for automating the process of grabbing source code from a Source Code Management service, such as github, for the purpose of building it and packaging it.
+`obs_scm` is an OBS Source Service for automating the process of grabbing source code from a Source Code Management service, such as github, for the purpose of building it and packaging it.